Ee Mungu Nguvu Yetu

 "Ee Mungu Nguvu Yetu" ("O God of all Creation", lit. '"O God, our strength"') is the national anthem of Kenya.

 History

 "Ee Mungu Nguvu Yetu"'s lyrics were originally written in Kiswahili, the national language of Kenya.
-The commission included five members and was headed by the Kenya Music Adviser.
-It was based on a traditional tune sung by Pokomo mothers to their children.
+The commission responsible for its creation included five members and was headed by the Kenya Music Adviser.
+The anthem was based on a traditional tune sung by Pokomo mothers to their children.